ggerganov/llama.cpp/CONTRIBUTING.md

     struct llama_context * ctx;
     const enum llama_rope_type rope_type;
     ```

-    > [!NOTE]
-    > This guideline is yet to be applied to the `llama.cpp` codebase.
-New code should follow this guideline.
+    _(NOTE: this guideline is yet to be applied to the `llama.cpp` codebase.
+New code should follow this guideline.)_

 - Try to follow the existing patterns in the code (indentation, spaces, etc.).
 In case of doubt use `clang-format` to format the added code
 - For anything not covered in the current guidelines, refer to the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)
 - Tensors store data in row-major order.
 We refer to dimension 0 as columns, 1 as rows, 2 as matrices